 when is DUI a felony in florida

 Additionally, serious aggravating factors such as a significantly high blood alcohol concentration, reckless driving, or incidents leading to serious injury, much worse, death can lead to felony charges.
-Understanding these conditions is crucial, as felony DUI convictions in Florida carry more severe penalties, including increased fines, longer imprisonment, and potential permanent license revocation.
+Understanding these conditions is crucial, as felony DUI convictions in Florida carry more severe penalties, including increased fines, more extended imprisonment, and potential permanent license revocation.

 Also Read: How Long Does A DUI Stay on Your Record in Florida?